-(1) A Cadi Court shall be established in such places in The Gambia as the Chief Justice shall determine.

-(2) The Cadi Court shall be composed-

-(a) for hearings at first instance, by a panel consisting of the Cadi and two other scholars of the Sharia qualified to be a Cadi or Ulama; and Paragraph(b) (Deleted by No. 6 of 2001)

-(3) The decision of the majority of a panel of a Cadi Court shall constitute the decision of the Court.

-(4) The Cadi Court shall only have jurisdiction to apply the Sharia in matters of marriage, divorce and inheritance where the parties or other persons interested are Muslims.

-(5) Any party to a proceeding in the Cadi Court who is dissatisfied with a decision of the Court may appeal to the Cadi appeals Panel.

-(6) A person shall be required to be of high moral standing and professionally qualified in the Sharia in order to be appointed a Cadi or Ulama.

-(4) A party to proceedings in the Cadi Court shall be entitled to be represented, at his or her own expense, by a person qualified in the Sharia.
+- 1. A Cadi Court shall be established in such places in The Gambia as the Chief Justice shall determine. - 2.
+The Cadi Court shall be composed - a. for hearings at first instance, by a panel consisting of the Cadi and two other scholars of the Sharia qualified to be a Cadi or Ulama; and - b.
+[Act No. 6 of 2001.] - 3.
+The decision of the majority of a panel of a Cadi Court shall constitute the decision of the Court. - 4.
+The Cadi Court shall only have jurisdiction to apply the Sharia in matters of marriage, divorce and inheritance where the parties or other persons interested are Muslims. - 5.
+Any party to a proceeding in the Cadi Court who is dissatisfied with a decision of the Court may appeal to the Cadi Appeals Panel. - 6.
+A person shall be required to be of high moral standing and professionally qualified in the Sharia in order to be appointed a Cadi or Ulama. - 7.
+A party to proceedings in the Cadi court shall be entitled to be represented, at his or her own expense, by a person qualified in the Sharia.

-137 A. Cadi Appeals Panel 6 of 2001
+137A.
+Cadi Appeals Panel

-(1) There shall be a Cadi Appeals Panel which shall consist of-

-(a) a Chairperson; and
+- 1. There shall be a Cadi Appeals Panel which shall Panel 6 of 2001 consist of- - a. a Chairperson; and

-(b) not less than four other members.

-(2) The Panel shall be constituted by three members of the Panel.

-(3) The Chairperson of the Panel shall preside at a sitting of the Panel and in his or her absence, the most senior member shall preside.

-(4) The Chairperson and other members of the Panel shall be appointed by a Cadi Appeals Selection Committee which shall consist of-

-(a) the Chief Justice;

-(b) the Attorney General; and

-(c) a member of the Supreme Islamic Council nominated by that Council.

-(5) A person shall not be qualified for appointment to the Panel-

-(a) as a Chairperson, unless the person-

-(i) is a legal practitioner and has been so qualified for a period of not less than five years, and

-(ii) is professionally qualified in the Sharia;

-(b) as a member, unless the person is professionally qualified in the Sharia.

-(6) The Panel shall have jurisdiction to hear and determine appeals from judgment of the Cadi Court and from the District Tribunals where Sharia law is involved.

-(7) The Cadi Appeals Selection Committee shall prescribe rules of practice and procedure of the Panel.

-PART 4: THE JUDGES
+- b. not less than four other members. - 2.
+The Panel shall be constituted by three members of the Panel. - 3.
+The Chairperson of the Panel shall preside at a sitting of the Panel and in his or her absence, the most senior member shall preside. - 4.
+The Chairperson and other members of the Panel shall be appointed by a Cadi Appeals Selection Committee which shall consist of - a. the Chief Justice; - b. the Attorney General; and - a member of the Supreme Islamic Council nominated by that Council. - 5.
+A person shall not be qualified for appointment to the Panel - a. as a Chairperson, unless the person - i. is a legal practitioner and has been so qualified for a period of not less than five years, and - ii. is professionally qualified in the Sharia; - b. as a member, unless the person is professionally qualified in the Sharia. - 6.
+The Panel shall have jurisdiction to hear and determine appeals from judgment of the Cadi Court and from the District Tribunals where Sharia law is involved. - 7.
+The Cadi Appeals Selection Committee shall prescribe the rules of practice and procedure of the Panel.

+PART IV: The Judges

-138.Appointment of judges
+138. Appointment of judges

-(1) The Chief Justice shall be appointed by the President after consultation with the Judicial Service Commission.

-(2) All other judges of the superior courts except the judges of the Special Criminal Court shall be appointed by the President on the recommendation of the Judicial Service Commission.

-(3) Appointments of judges of the Superior courts shall be by warrant signed by the President and sealed with the Public Seal.

-(4) Before assuming the functions of his or her office, a judge of the superior courts shall take the prescribed oaths.
+- 1. The Chief Justice shall be appointed by the President after consultation with the Judicial Service Commission. - 2.
+All other judges of the superior courts except the judges of the Special Criminal Court shall be appointed by the President on the recommendation of the Judicial Service Commission. - 3.
+Appointments of judges of the Superior Courts shall be by warrant signed by the President and sealed with the Public Seal. - 4.
+Before assuming the functions of his or her office, a judge of the superior courts shall take the prescribed oaths.